 Creating an account on both crypto exchanges takes no more than two minutes: just enter your email address, choose a password, and then confirm the registration.

 A basic level of verification allows withdrawals of up to $5,000 per day and requires users to provide their name, gender, date of birth, address, and Social Security number.
 Extended verification, which allows users to withdraw up to $1 million per day, requires the user to provide the same information as in the basic option, as well as a photo of their ID (driver’s license, passport, etc.) and proof of address (bank statement, utility bill).
 Such identification usually takes a few hours.

 There is no “basic” verification for Coinbase Pro users, and all customers must go through the full identification process.
 To start trading, the user must provide the following information: name, date of birth, address, social security number, sources of funds, income/employment information and activity disclosure.
 Also, a photo of the user’s ID and selfies are required.
 Coinbase Pro account holders have a daily withdrawal limit of $20,000.

 Depositing and Withdrawing Funds

 Binance is a purely cryptocurrency exchange, so you can only fund your account using cryptocurrency.
 For this reason, many traders first buy Bitcoin or Etherium on platforms such as Coinbase or other exchanges that support fiat currency and then transfer them to Binance for other coins.

 Coinbase offers many more funding options than Binance.
-At Coinbase, you have the ability to fund your account and buy cryptocurrencies via ACH transfers, debit cards or bank transfers.
-You can also transfer supported cryptocurrencies – currently Bitcoin, Ethereum, Litecoin and Bitcoin Cash.
+At Coinbase, you can fund your account and buy cryptocurrencies via ACH transfers, debit cards, or bank transfers.
+You can also transfer supported cryptocurrencies – currently Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.